-A computed tomography(CT) contrast neck reported a minimally enhancing(27 Hounsfield units on plain and 31 Hounsfield units on postcontrast) soft tissue mass measuring 22 x 21 mm.
-There was minimal obliteration of the left fossa of Rosenmuller and the mass extended into the oropharynx involving the left posterior tonsillar pillar and supratonsillar fossa. (figure4 A&B)

-A magnetic resonance imaging (MRI) showed no neuro-vascular extension and a submucosal soft tissue mass. (figure 4 C)
+A contrast enhanced CT(CECT) neck reported a minimally enhancing(27 Hounsfield units on plain and 31 Hounsfield units on postcontrast) soft tissue mass measuring 22 x 21 mm.
+There was minimal obliteration of the left fossa of Rosenmuller and the mass extended into the oropharynx involving the left posterior tonsillar pillar and supratonsillar fossa. (figure4 A&B) A magnetic resonance imaging (MRI) showed a submucosal soft tissue mass with no neurovascular extension. (figure 4C)

-After routine blood investigations, pre-anaesthetic checkup and informed written consent, patient was posted for surgery.
+After routine blood investigations, pre-anaesthetic checkup and informed written consent, patient was prepared for surgery.
 A combined approach of transnasal and transoral routes was used.
 A simple rubber catheter was inserted through the right nostril and used to retract the soft palate for better visualization.
 A 4mm rigid zero degree endoscope along with a insulated sickle knife, on which unipolar cautery was applied, was used to gradually separate the nasopharyngeal part.
 Care was taken to avoid cauterization of the eustachian tube opening.
 Once the nasopharyngeal part was separated from the lateral wall, the oropharyngeal part was excised in a manner similar to tonsillectomy,by placing the patient in the Rose's position.
-The oropharyngeal extension was removed along with the left posterior pillar of the tonsil(figure5) using a bipolar cautery.
-Hemostasis was achieved, rest of the post-operative period was uneventful.
+The oropharyngeal extension was removed along with the left posterior pillar of the tonsil using a bipolar cautery.(figure5) Hemostasis was achieved, rest of the post-operative period was uneventful.
 Histopathology showed, multiple cystically dilated channels lined by a flattened endothelium.
 Immunohistochemistry(IHC) was positive for lymphatic lineage markers D 2-40(figure6).
 The histopathological diagnosis was lymphangioma.